Crochet Hooks 101: Everything You Need To Know

 3 // Best Tapered Hooks – Boye Aluminum Crochet Hook

 Most crocheters are Team (Susan) Bates or Team Boye.
 If you’re Team Boye, you can’t get any better than their classic aluminum crochet hooks set.
-Like the Bates hooks, these are aluminum with a rounded body and flat thumb rest.
+Like the Bates hooks, these are aluminum with a rounded body and a flat thumb rest.
 They feature the easily recognizable tapered throat leading to a rounded hook head with a lip that protrudes slightly further than the handle.
 The hooks are color-coded in pastels.

 Notable benefits: slightly longer handle than Susan Bates hooks, durable and smooth semi-gloss finish, set includes uncommon hook sizes like 5.25mm and 5.75mm